camerongillette/Node-Lyric-Generator-Backend/README.md

 # Node Lyric Generator Backend

-A Node.js backend service that provides API endpoints for generating metal lyrics built from the lyrics of an existing band.
-This service uses GraphQL and REST endpoints to serve its functionality.
+A Node.js backend service that provides REST API endpoints for generating metal lyrics built from the lyrics from the OpenAI LLM.

 ## Quick Start
 - Copy the 'example.env' file and rename to '.env' and then add your OPEN_AI_TOKEN in that file